ethompson17/-COVID-19-Data/README.md

 I broke the data up into two different tables, taking columns related to deaths and putting them in one table, then taking columns related to vaccines and putting them in a different table.

-I ran a few different queries, breaking the data down into different categories using SQL:
+I ran a few different queries, breaking the data down into different categories using SQL (SQL_Query File is in repository):

 1. DeathPercentage for each country;
 2. PercentOfPopulationInfected by country per day;